hsfl/cosmos-installer/README.md

 **For Developers**

-You will need an RSA key
+You will need to create and add an [RSA](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html) key to your bitbucket account.

 Run the script with the 'developer' argument